 IKEA has sold rechargeable batteries for many years.
 Only since 2016 or so have they sold the IKEA Ladda brand, sporting a simple white or tan/beige design.
 Please note that the earlier versions, colored green and silver, are made in China.

 AAA: article nr: 903.038.80

-They look like the Pro version Eneloop.
+These appear similar to the Pro version of Eneloops.
 There is no product code besides its article number.
-Made in Japan definitely indicates FDK factory, as there is only 1 LSD NiMH factory in Japan.
-Not clear what generation they are.
+Made in Japan definitely indicates FDK factory, as there is only one LSD NiMH factory in Japan.
+It isn't clear what generation they are.
 White colored.

 2450mAh 500 cycles for AA, 900mAh for AAA.
 No indication of remaining charge after X years.

 AAA: article nr: 303.038.83

 Again, these are not comparable 1-to-1 to any model of Eneloop.
 But overseas rewrappers like Amazon, Powerex and Duracell seem to use slightly different specs for their batteries.
 Maybe Panasonic requires them to do so.
 Eneloop Lites usually have a much higher rated cycle life than these; it's unclear if these are inferior to the Lites, or if IKEA is underestimating cycle life.
 Tan colored.

 1000mAh 1500 cycles for AA, 500mAh for AAA.
 No indication of remaining charge after X years either.